 - 2 leeks including some green – chopped

 - 4 tomatoes – chopped

 - 1 tbsp. dried marjoram

 Cookie sheet – for stability

-If turkey’s not completely thawed, set in a large pot of cold water to complete.
-Dispose of packet inserted in cavity.
+If the turkey’s not completely thawed, set in a large pot of cold water to complete.
+Dispose of packet inserted in the cavity.
 Rinse well, then pat dry with paper towels.

 Preheat oven to 325°F.